aturon/aturon.github.io/_posts/2018-02-06-portability-vision.md

 #### Problems with environment-specific extensions

 - The `std::os` module has submodules that correspond to a hierarchy of OS types.
-Butit's not at all clear how to use the module hierarchy to organize features like [fixed-size atomic types][more-atomics], where the types available vary in a fine-grained way based on the CPU family; [SIMD] is even worse.
+But it's not at all clear how to use the module hierarchy to organize features like [fixed-size atomic types][more-atomics], where the types available vary in a fine-grained way based on the CPU family; [SIMD] is even worse.
 And even the OS story is ultimately not such a simple hierarchy.